from plotnine import *

 Plotnine

-uses grammer of graphics to create layered, customizable visualizations.
+uses grammar of graphics (Wilkinson, 2012) to create layered, customizable visualizations.
 Grammar of graphics is a framework that provides a systematic approach to creating visual representations of data by breaking down the plot into its fundamental components.
-To understand this better, think about how sentences have grammer, we can layer our graphics to create complex and detailed visulizations.
+To understand this better, think about how sentences have grammar, we can layer our graphics to create complex and detailed visulizations.

 Components of the layered grammar of graphics: